 The Data Portal aims to provide policymakers, advocates, researchers and the community with information about child welfare in Washington State.

 The data could be used in a number of ways, including, but not limited to:

 - Explore the workings of the child welfare system

 - If you publish data from the Data Portal, please read the Info page for the measure(s) to gain a clear understanding of all details related to the data.

-- Please cite Partners for Our Children and link to the Data Portal, where appropriate.
+- Please cite Center for Social Sector Analytics & Technology and link to the Data Portal, where appropriate.
 A suggested citation format (MLA) is “[Title of Measure].”
-Partners for Our Children Child Well-Being Data Portal, [data update date].
+Center for Social Sector Analytics & Technology Child Well-Being Data Portal, [data update date].
 Web.
 [Date of Access].

 How are the data calculated?

 Most measures provide basic information on their respective info pages.
 Filter Definitions (available at the bottom of the filter sidebar) provides more detailed definitions.